jesse-r-s-hines/wdio-obsidian-service/packages/wdio-obsidian-service/README.md

 }
 ```

-Set up your `wdio.conf.ts` like so:
+Set up your `wdio.conf.mts` like so:
 ```ts
 import * as path from "path"